Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

-* _authenticationState_ value indicating authentication state for the identifiers to be synced and contains one of the `VisitorID.AuthenticationState` values:
+* _authenticationState_ value indicating authentication state for the identifiers to be synced and contains one of the [`ACPAuthenticationState`](identity-api-reference#unity-acpauthenticationstate) values.
-  * `VisitorID.AuthenticationState.AUTHENTICATED`
-  * `VisitorID.AuthenticationState.LOGGED_OUT`
-  * `VisitorID.AuthenticationState.UNKNOWN`

 **Example**